Alan Kurdi (ship)

-Alan Kurdi, named after the drowned Syrian child of Kurdish origin, Alan Kurdi, is a ship which has been used since 2018 by the humanitarian organization Sea-Eye - under the German flag - and latterly (re-named ResQ-PEOPLE) by the Italian humanitarian NGO, 'ResQ - People Saving People' for the rescue of migrants in the Mediterranean Sea.
+Alan Kurdi, named after the drowned Syrian child of Kurdish origin, Alan Kurdi, is a ship which was used from 2018 by the humanitarian organization Sea-Eye (under the German flag) and latterly (re-named ResQ-PEOPLE) by the Italian humanitarian NGO, 'ResQ - People Saving People', for the rescue of migrants in the Mediterranean Sea.
 Before this, she was an oceanographic vessel operated by the Land of Mecklenburg-Vorpommern, named Professor Albrecht Penck.
 Her IMO number is 5285667 and her MMSI is 211215130.
+The ship was damaged in a storm in early 2026 and the NGO decided that repair was not economically viable.

 Construction

 The ship was built in 1951 at the Sachsenberg-Werke shipyard.
 She was launched on 4 June 1951 and completed in September 1951.
 The ship was part of a construction program for the Soviet Union's war indemnity requirements.
 However, the ship remained in the GDR, becoming their first research vessel.